Nick-McCarthy/Work-Day-Planner/README.md

 Work day planner that stores notes in localStorage and marks hour as past, present, or future

 ## Description
+sets user input to local storage and sets the background color to each div based on its comparison to the current time.

 ## Installation
 N/A